vporton/courts/README.md

 This script will create a core contract and a court associated with your organization.

 After this you can mint test (not real) money on your machine.

-# Unimplemented

-The core contract does support limiting amount of transfers and trust between courts (see above), but the UI does not yet.

 # Tweaks